apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/appendix_2_parameters.md

 *  **compiler.joinmemory**: the memory budget that each parallel hash join operator instance can use;
    32MB is the default budget.

+*  **compiler.windowmemory**: the memory budget that each parallel window aggregate operator instance can use;
+   32MB is the default budget.

 For each memory budget value, you can use a 64-bit integer value with a 1024-based binary unit suffix (for example, B, KB, MB, GB).
 If there is no user-provided suffix, "B" is the default suffix.
 See the following examples.